harshulkuhar/hand2excal/README.md

 ## ✨ Features

-- 📸 Upload a photo
+- 📸 Upload a photo of a handwritten flowchart
+- 📝 Paste text definitions for logical flows/processes
-- 📐 Extract shapes, text, and arrows
+- 📐 Extract shapes, text, and arrows automatically
 - 🖊️ Open in Excalidraw
 - 🌙 Dark UI + CLI